normen/homebridge-platform-maxcube/README.md

 ### Heating/Cooling Mode
 HomeKit provides a "mode" setting for thermostat devices that allows toggling OFF/HEATING/COOLING/AUTO.
 This setting is used by this plugin to enable the "AUTO" mode of Max! thermostat devices or to turn them off (e.g. via Siri command).
 The following things happen when different modes are enabled:

  - OFF: The thermostat is set to 10 degrees and manual mode.
  - HEATING: The thermostat is set to manual mode, temperature is kept as is.
  - COOLING: The thermostat is set to manual mode, temperature is kept as is, it will report "HEATING" when next polled.
  - AUTO: The thermostat is set to AUTO mode.

-When the thermostat is set to 10 degrees or less manuall it will also report "OFF".
+When the thermostat is set to 10 degrees or less manually it will also report "OFF".

 ### Using Max! software alongside HomeBridge
 If you want to use the Max! software to configure your Max! cube its best to first stop the homebridge server as you might get connection issues otherwise.

+### Bidirectional
+The plugin works bidirectionally, if you change the temperature on your actual thermostat it will be reflected in HomeKit.
+However theres a delay of up to five minutes until the plugin next polls the data from the Max! cube.

+This also means that you can trigger scenes based on a certain room temperature etc. as the change signal is broadcast in HomeKit.